Speaker conditioned acoustic modeling for multi-speaker conversational ASR: Experimental setup

-We consider evaluation on the HUB5 English evaluation speech \cite{eval2000}.
+The evaluation data is the HUB5 English speech (LDC2002S09 and LDC2002T43) containing Switchboard subset similar to the training data.
 The dataset consists of $20$ telephone conversations from the Switchboard corpus and $20$ conversations from the CALLHOME American English speech corpus \cite{callhome}.
-We convert the two channel recordings into a single channel using ``sox'' tool, prior to evaluation.
+We convert the two channel recordings into a single sum channel.
+The total duration of the evaluation dataset is $3.15$ hours, and $19.4\%$ of the total duration has speaker overlap.